awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

 1. On the **Attach to Auto Scaling Group** page, select **an existing Auto Scaling group**, select the instance, and then choose **Attach**\.

-1. If the instance doesn't meet the criteria \(for example, if it's not in the same Availability Zone as the Auto Scaling group\), you get an error message with the details\.
+1. If the instance doesn't meet the criteria, you get an error message with the details\.
+For example, it might not be in the same Availability Zone as the Auto Scaling group\.
 Choose **Close** and try again with an instance that meets the criteria\.

 ## Attaching an Instance Using the AWS CLI<a name="attach-instance-aws-cli"></a>

 **To attach an instance to an Auto Scaling group using the AWS CLI**

-1. Describe a specific Auto Scaling group using the following [describe\-auto\-scaling\-groups](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command:
+1. Describe a specific Auto Scaling group using the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command:

    ```
    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg
    ```

-   The following example response shows that the desired capacity is 2 and the group has 2 running instances:
+   The following example response shows that the desired capacity is 2 and the group has two running instances:

    ```
    {